ab4d/Ab4d.SharpEngine.Samples/README.md

   The SharpEngineSceneView provides an WinUI control that is very easy to be used and can compose the 3D scene with the WinUI UI objects (for example showing buttons on top of 3D scene).

+- **Ab4d.SharpEngine.Samples.WinForms**
+  This solution provides the samples for WinForms and can run only on Windows.
+  The samples also use Ab4d.SharpEngine.WinForms library that provides SharpEngineSceneView Control for WinForms.
+  The SharpEngineSceneView provides a WinForms Control that is very easy to be used and can compose the 3D scene with other UI Controls (for example showing buttons on top of 3D scene).

 - **Ab4d.SharpEngine.Samples.CrossPlatform**
   This sample uses third-party Silk.Net library that provides support for SDL and GLFW.
   SDL and GLFW are used to get platform-independent way to create windows and views.